+= vena contracta area ratio, average value is 0.62 g = acceleration due to gravity

 The bottom width of the Sutro weir is relatively large and the width gradually decreases as the height increases.
 As the height of the water in the tank increases the pressure created by the weight of the fluid causes the flow rate through the bottom of the weir to increase.
 By minimizing the weir width as height increases the change in the total flow through the weir as height increases is kept in a linear relationship.
-Implementation of Sutro weirs in currently operating water treatment facilities is infeasible due to restrictions of shape and space.
-Grit chambers receive the inflow first and transmit the water to the rest of the plant through pipes.
-If a Sutro weir shaped hole were cut into a pipe the pipe would become unstable and require skilled labor for construction.
-Therefore, we are approximating the Sutro weir with a riser pipe added onto the pipes that connect the initial grit chamber (entrance tank) and the flocculation tank.
+Therefore, we are approximating the Sutro weir analog with a riser pipe added onto the pipes that connect the entrance tank and the flocculation tank.
+For AguaClara plants, Sutro Weirs are impractical because they are relatively difficult to fabricate and construct on the project sites.
+Therefore, the LFOM, a Sutro Weir analog, is simpler to construct because it involves only drilling a series of holes.

 Using this shape, we decided to construct our own analog using a series of orifices drilled into the grit chamber outlet pipe (Figure 2).
 The pipe would be easily introduced into previously constructed plants and new plants at low cost.
 Holes would be drilled into the riser pipe that would mimic the Sutro weir basics of design.
 The drilling of holes as specified heights doesn't require skilled labor.
 The water is forced to flow through the riser pipe in order to leave the entrance tank and enter the flocculation tank.
 Experimental tests were conducted to evaluate the accuracy of the simulated Sutro weir in a pilot plant application.